SilverWolfiee/Hello-World/README.md

 ## 💗 Cyrene’s Message

-> _“The simulation once led to destruction.”_
+> _“The simulation once is a breeding ground of destruction.”_
-> _“But I refused to let it end that way.”_
+> _“But I refused to tread on that Path.”_
-> _“If creation is just computation, then I’ll recompile it all over again.”_
+> _“If Numbers Can so much decide someone's fate.
+Then i'll Pen a new beginning Blended with Love”_
-> _“And let trailblaze be the new variable in this world meant for destruction”_
+> _“And let trailblaze be the new variable in this breeding ground meant for destruction”_

+> _"String Love = Input("Trailblaze");"_
 > _“Hello, World.”_

 ---